Corporate investment banker

 Many investment banks deal in three main areas:

-Although dealing with different, specific business areas, project teams liaise with one another during the two phases of a deal in order to obtain relevant specialist information and market intelligence.
+- liaise with project teams in a deal to obtain relevant specialist information and market intelligence

 Income figures are intended as a guide only.

 Hours within corporate investment banking are well known for being regularly long and often unsocial.
 Typically, you may work up to 65-70 hours a week but when a deal is closing the workload becomes more intense and you may need to work up to 100 hours that particular week.